osuosl/javascript/es5/README.md

     };
     ```

-- **Use synonyms over misspellings.** When avoiding reserved keywords as
+- **Use synonyms instead of misspellings.** When avoiding reserved keywords as
 property names, use a word which is synonymous with the word you are avoiding
 over intentionally misspelling the word.